 Growing banana peppers is pretty easy, but picking them at the right time can be tricky.
 This is because they are ideally picked before they are fully ripe.

 Avoid harvesting while the peppers are still growing in size.
 Banana peppers are a light green color during the growth stage.
-Shortly after maturing in size, they will change to pale yellow, which is a great time to harvest.
+Shortly after maturing in size, they change to pale yellow, which is a great time to harvest.

 If you plan to save seeds for growing next year, allow your banana peppers to ripen fully to a deep red color.
 This will ensure the seeds are fully developed and viable.